Dental Care & Periodontal Disease

 Veterinary dentists recommend yearly professional cleaning.
 This involves general anesthesia to allow thorough removal of both sub- and supra-gingival plaque and calculus.
 Simply hand scaling the plaque and calculus above the gum line accomplishes nearly nothing, and provides a false sense of security.

 Do not wait for signs of gingivitis to appear.
 If you are seeing plaque and calculus, it is time for a professional cleaning.

 Treatments with medications of oral solutions, gels, and antibiotics may be required.
 Once the condition is controlled, home care becomes the main treatment to prevent recurrence.
 There are dental diets available to our patients.
-Typically dry foods may provide some cleansing benefit, particularly in comparison to moist, sticky foods.
-However, the dental cleaning is far from optimal.
-There are dental foods available that effectively reduce plaque and calculus accumulation and gingival inflammation.
+Typically, dry foods may provide some cleansing benefit, particularly in comparison to moist, sticky foods.
+However, the dental cleaning provided is far from optimal.
+There are dental foods available which effectively reduce plaque and calculus accumulation and gingival inflammation.
 They are effective, convenient, provide good nutrition, and most pets accept them.

 Be skeptical about purchases of dental treats.
 Most of the label claims of benefit to pets’ teeth with dental treats are unsubstantiated.
-Some of the softer, flat raw hide chips do have some benefits.
+Some of the softer, flat rawhide chips do have some benefits.
 We carry CET Dental Chews that are impregnated with enzymes that are released upon chewing.
 These enzymes help prevent plaque accumulation.
-Veterinary dentists recommend avoiding cow hoofs, bones, hard rawhides and other hard objects, because these may damage teeth.
+Veterinary dentists recommend avoiding cow hoofs, bones, hard rawhides, and other hard objects, because these may damage teeth.
 Nylon or rubber chew toys provide some cleaning action – these products may be beneficial, but still do not replace the need for brushing, and may cause intestinal obstruction if not monitored closely when chewed.